Israeli forces kill Palestinian youth during West Bank raid

 Israel occupied the West Bank, among territories the Palestinians want for an independent state, in a 1967 Middle East war.
 It has continued to build Jewish settlements there, which most countries deem illegal.

-(Reporting by Raneen Sawafta and Ali Sawafta; Additional reporting and writing by Henriette Chacar; Editing by Andrew Cawthorne and Hugh Lawson)
+(Reporting by Raneen Sawafta and Ali Sawafta; Additional reporting and writing by Henriette Chacar; Editing by Andrew Cawthorne)

 ((henriette.chacar@thomsonreuters.com; +44 20 7536 7465; Reuters Messaging: @HenrietteChacar))